 How can I create my own MSMS spectral database?
 How can I populate the metadata?

 To generate a library from in-house acquired data, related information must be imported using a .csv file into the DB Manager.
 The .csv contains different information on the compound/s to be imported (i.e., Id, Common Name, Formula, Classification, RT, Adducts – positive and negative ionization adducts are allowed, SMILES, and the name of the instrument data files from which to import the MS and MS/MS information for each specified compound).
-The step-by-step description of the workflow to generate an in-house MSMS spectral database into the DB Manager is reported in Tutorial 2.2 (pag13).

 When doing an identification using the Merged MSMS functionality, I only see one matched spectrum.
 Is this normal?
 If not, how is the Merged feature supposed to work?